-This baked apples recipe is easy enough for tonight, but doubles as the perfect dessert for friends and family (or the holidays).
+These cinnamon baked apples are easy enough for tonight, but double as the perfect dessert for friends and family (or the holidays).
 These just might beat apple pie!
-Jump to the Baked Apples Recipe or read on to see how we make them.
+Jump to the Baked Cinnamon Apples Recipe

-The topping for the apples comes straight out of our popular apple crisp recipe.
+The topping for the apples comes straight out of our popular Apple Crisp recipe.
 It’s really simple.
 Just flour, oats, brown sugar, cinnamon and melted butter.
-You could put it on anything and it would taste amazing, but when you blanket apples with it, it’s insane!
+You can put it on anything and it would taste amazing, but when you blanket apples with it, it’s insane!
 If you love cinnamon and apples together, take a look at our Extra Easy Stovetop Cinnamon Apples (15-minute recipe).

 Now, the topping.
 Melt some butter in a saucepan then dump flour, oats, brown sugar, cinnamon and a little salt into the butter — do it in the saucepan for less dishes!